gmoeck/gmoeck.github.com/_posts/2010-01-10-bdd-in-sproutcore-part-3.markdown

 <script src="https://gist.github.com/773171.js"> </script>

 This tells me that the button is not doing what it is supposed to be doing (adding a task), so I need to implement that functionality.
-In order to do that, I need to setup the button to target the tasksController, and an action called addTask, which does not yet exist.
+In order to do that, I need to setup the button to target the tasksController, with an action called addTask, which does not yet exist.
 I modify main_page.js to be the following:

 <script src="https://gist.github.com/773177.js"> </script>